mne-tools/mne-python/doc/tutorials.rst

 Tutorials
 =========
 These tutorials get you started to processing MEG/EEG data with MNE-Python.
-You can find each step of the processing pipeline, and re-run the python code by copy-paste.
+You can find each step of the processing pipeline, and re-run the Python code by copy-paste.

 .. toctree::
   :maxdepth: 1